mbakgun/midjourney-images-compose-multiplatform/README.md

 ## Contributions 👏

-Please feel free to open an issue or send a pull request; any contributions will be appreciated!
+Please feel free to open an issue; any contributions will be appreciated!
 Thank you in advance.

 ## Contact